This article describes general procedures that you can use

 the third-party drivers or services may be the cause of the incorrect shutdown

-- Restart the computer in normal mode, and then either remove
+- Restart the computer in normal mode, and then do one of the

-stop or disable the services one at a time.
+- Stop the services or disable the services one at a

 How to Manage Devices in Windows